Together, Al Khobar, Dhahran, and Dammam are known as “The Triplet Cities” area, or the Dammam metropolitan area.

-Discover the wonders of this city on the Persian Gulf coast has to offer along with its neighboring country town.
+Discover the wonders this city on the Persian Gulf coast offers, along with its neighboring country town.
 The King Fahad International Airport services all three urban centers.

 Most people are misled by the laid-back air of Saudi Arabia’s Eastern Province.
 This region may not have cities with the buzz of Jeddah or the urban flair of Riyadh, but this corner of the kingdom has its charm.

 This is where the country’s first wells of black gold were discovered and where the world’s biggest oil company was born.
 What was once a tiny fishing village has today grown into one of the Middle East’s largest ports.

 It’s a region of rich heritage and diversity that offers something for visitors of all ages.

 List Of Things To Do In Al Khobar, The Eastern Province